-The lesson plans are clickable so anything in blue you can click to download the freebie or go to my store to purchase or download the item.
+Anything in blue you can click thru to obtain your freebie, or you can go to my online store to purchase or download these items.

 Are you excited to plan out your themes for the whole year?
 Grab my FREE Curriculum pacing map with themes by week HERE!

 If you are wondering what my classroom looked like on the first day, I have a treat for you!
 I did a Facebook LIVE tour of my classroom after the first day of school this year.
 I’m showing you EVERYTHING… my classroom, my storage areas, my office, the bathroom, and even inside my cabinets.
 Oh, the camera is sideways for about two minutes then it flips back to normal.
 Sorry about that!